Ice Fishing in the Adirondacks

 I love Ice Fishing.
 The solitude and wide-open spaces that a frozen Adirondack lake provides is something I look forward to all year long.
-During the winter months there can be many different lakes and ponds to choose from, and when I have a day off from guiding the decisive factor of where I fish is simple – Lake Trout.
+During the winter months there can be many different lakes and ponds to choose from, and when I have a day off from guiding we are definitely going Lake Trout fishing.
 There is something about jigging for lake trout that never gets old.
 Connecting the dots to get a nice laker through the ice can drive an angler mad.
 They are aggressive, strong and grow to massive sizes.
 They can be found all over the water column, and even when you find them, they don’t always want to commit.

-To begin I will rig some 32’’-36’’ medium heavy rods with 10lb test, 3.5’’ tube jigs in pearl white or chartreuse with 1/4 ounce – 3/8 ounce jig heads.
+To begin I will rig some 32’’-36’’ medium heavy rods with 10lb test.
+Then we tie on 3.5’’ tube jigs in pearl white or chartreuse with 1/4 ounce – 3/8 ounce jig heads.
 Finish it off by tipping the hook with a chunk of live bait and you’re ready to go.
 Ill also have a variety of vertical jigging spoons and rattling rapalas to draw the fish in as another option.
 Lake Trout are notorious for following lures so when you see a fish approach you want to start your retrieve up the water column to draw the fish toward your bait.

 Great Family Experience

 Explore the Beautiful Frozen Desert of the Adirondacks!